dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 particular, it is assumed that bi-directional communication is possible at this time between the DOTS client and DOTS server.
-Furthermore, it as assumed that additional service provisioning, configuration and information exchange can be performed by use of the data channel, if operationally required, as in the case where vendor-specific extensions are in use.
+Furthermore, it as assumed that additional service provisioning, configuration and information exchange can be performed by use of the data channel, if operationally required.
 It is not until this point that the mitigation service is available for use.

 Once the mutually authenticated signal channel has been established, it will remain in place.
 This is done to increase the likelihood that the DOTS client